 - Books and pamphlets – ranging from limited-edition and out-of-print volumes to current reference works and scholarly monographs.
 The Society’s pre-1820 imprints are housed next door at The Library Company of Philadelphia.

 - Serials and newspapers – spanning almost 300 years, in either original format or microfilm copy.
-Many of our ethnic newspapers are in off-site storage.
-These can be retrieved with two days notice.

 - Manuscripts – materials such as letters, diaries, account books, deeds, minutes, and scrapbooks.
 Manuscript collections include personal papers created by individuals and families, and records created by organizations and businesses.